Naoghuman/lib-preferences/README.md

 /**
  * Get a {@link java.lang.Double} which is associated with the key in module context.
  *
  * @param  clazz Defined the module context.
  * @param  key   The key which value is searched for.
  * @param  def   The default value if the key isn't stored.
- * @return The <code>Double</code> which is associated with the key or the default value.
+ * @return The {@code Double} which is associated with the key or the default value.
+ * @see    java.lang.Double
  */
-public Double getDouble(Class clazz, String key, Double def);
+public Double getDouble(final Class clazz, final String key, final Double def);
 ```